Bestselling author and poet

 -Purchase a copy online from Red Wing, Minnesota store Rivertown Games.

 -You can contact me via email (email@example.com) and we may be able to make arrangements to send/return a book by postal mail.

 Will you visit my school/library/bookstore/house?

 Your house…probably not.
 Unless you kidnap me.
 (Please don't kidnap me.)
-Your school/library/store…I will certainly try.
+Your school/library/store: maybe!

 I love visiting with readers, and I frequently give talks/readings/writing workshops at schools and libraries.
 If you are a young reader, please ask your teachers, librarians, or administrators to get in touch with me if they are interested in arranging a visit.
-If you are a teacher, librarian, administrator, or bookseller, you don't need to ask anyone.
-Just send me an email.
-Check the Events/Schools page for more information.
+If you are a teacher, librarian, administrator, or bookseller, feel free to send me an email.
+Check the Events/Schools page for more information

 Will you read my book/short story/screenplay/epic poem involving dragons, ballerinas, and lasers?

-I wish I could, and I really love dragons and ballerinas, but I've had to make a rule against reading aspiring writers' work.
-If I promised to read and respond to all of it, I wouldn't have time to get anything else done.
-Joining a critique group or attending writers' workshops would probably be far more helpful anyway, and a quick online search should give you lots and lots of leads.
+I wish I could, and I really love dragons and ballerinas, but I just don’t have time to read and respond to other writers’ work the way it deserves.
+Joining a critique group, taking a creative writing class, or attending in-person or online writers' workshops would probably be far more helpful anyway, and a quick online search should give you lots and lots of leads.

-Yes.
-I love getting actual mail.
+I love getting actual mail!
 You can send it to me at:

 P.O.
 Box 204